-You may not generate the event using $\square NQ$, or call it as a method.
+You may not generate the event using NQ, or call it as a method.

-The event message reported as the result of DQ, or supplied as the right argument to your callback function, is a 6-element vector as follows:
+The event message reported as the result of DQ, or supplied as the right argument to your callback function, is a 7-element vector as follows:

 [1] Object ref to the Editor object [2] Event 'Fix' or 820 [3] Contents the contents of the Edit window, as a vector of character vectors [4] Space ref to the namespace in which the object will be fixed [5] Old Name a character vector containing the original name of the object when it was opened by the Editor [6] New Name a character vector containing the new name of the object.
 This is empty if the object is a variable.
+[7] File Name a character vector containing the name of the file (if any) associated with the object.